Maccasio: Musical career

 Maccasio was the headline artist for the 'Northern explosion concert'on February 25, 2017.
 A pre-independence concert he hosted at the Accra sports stadium.
 The show saw performance from big international acts such as Sherifa Gunu, Kofi Kinaata Guru, Rudeboy, and Dr Cryme.

 Maccasio pulled a crowd of nearly 18,000 fans to the Tamale Stadium during his peace concert in Tamale.

 Maccasio filled up the Bokum boxing arena with total shut down concert on October 28, 2018, with a capacity of 4,000 in attendance.

-Maccasio made another biggest history in the Ghana music by filling up the tamale sports stadium with a capacity of 18,000 seats while it was raining and people stood to watch the amazing rapper aka king of the north.

-Maccasio filled the Bokum arena again with outstanding 4,000 fans with his kings concert on February 5, 2022.
+He filled the Bokum arena again with outstanding 4,000 fans with his kings concert on February 5, 2022.